thangtran3112/gen-ai/langchain/10-Chat-SQL/README.md

 - Ask AI about which Home in Airbnb listing, with price less than 500$ a night, given a Postgres database
   ![PostgresChat](./PostgresChat.png)

+- Give your own `Postgres` or `MySQL` connect, and ask AI about your data

+## Application of chat to SQL

+- Ecommerce: allows customers to ask about their orders, finding products